kunyora/kunyora-website/docs/kunyora_tutorial.md

 Okay, Whew!!! we are done typing.
 Try running your application in a browser to see how it works.
 Let's do some explaning of the codes.

-The code above simply creates a LasaClient instance which your client-side Javascript code can call to perform the computation.
+The code above simply creates a KunyoraClient instance which your client-side Javascript code can call to perform the computation.
 So let's do some explaining of the config options.

 * **baseURL**: This url points to the api end point on the server.
-In our case, this is points to `https://https://www.test-lasa.herokuapp.com`
+In our case, this is points to `https://https://www.test-kunyora.herokuapp.com`

 * **nouns**: This is an array of type `Object or string`. `Object` types should contain a `path` property which specifies the route which the library should make a request to and an optional `name` property which would be used when quering the API.
 If an array containing strings is supplied to the `nouns` property of the client, then this should be the `path` that the library should make the request to.